Alex-Schlee1/HousePricesInSanDiego/README.md

 * Python Version: 3.7
 * Environment: Visual Studio, Pycharm, Jupyter Notebook
 * Packages: Scrapy, Matplotlib, Seaborn, Numpy, Scikit-learn, Flask
+* Other tools: Postman

 ## Part 1- Scraping Data using Scrapy
 Data was extracted by scraping the website's API and storing the results in a csv file.
 Scrapy is a common framework for extracting, processing, and storing web data.
-Zillow is a US- real estate market place.
+Zillow is a US- Real Estate market place.

 <img src='./images/image1.PNG' width=450>